Science Camp Physics

 If the costs are an obstacle for you, there is the possibility of financial support.
 Just get in touch with us - together we will find a solution!

-for young people from completed 9th grade (prospective 10th grade and higher)
+For students who have completed 9th grade (entering 10th grade and higher)

-The cost share for accommodation, meals (full board), excursion, experimental material (components, microcontrollers, etc.), public transport, leisure activities (e.g. bouldering or a visit to the planetarium) is 275 euros.
+The cost for lodging, meals (full board), excursions, experimental materials (components, microcontrollers, and much more), public transportation, and recreational activities (e.g., bouldering or a visit to the planetarium) is 275 euros.

 Maximum number of participants: 30 students

-Registration takes place online via the Student Academy website.
+Registration and payment of the fee are handled online via the Student Academy website

-You will receive notification of acceptance or rejection directly from KIT.
-Please transfer the fee to the Student Academy only afterwards.
+notification of acceptance or rejection directly from KIT.
+Please do not transfer the fee to the Student Academy until after you have received this notification.

-Cancellation is possible free of charge up to three weeks before the start of the camp.
-In this case, please contact Michael Gauß(gauss∂kit.edu).
+You may cancel your registration free of charge up to three weeks before the camp begins.
+In this case, please contact Michael Gauß (gauss∂kit.edu).

-The Science Camp Particle and Astroparticle Physics is offered in cooperation with the KIT Center for Elementary Particle and Astroparticle Physics, the Institute for Experimental Particle Physics, TRIANGEL at KIT and the Schülerakademie Karlsruhe e.V..
+The Particle and Astroparticle Physics Science Camp is offered in cooperation with the KIT Elementary Particle and Astroparticle Physics Center, the Institute of Experimental Particle Physics, TRIANGEL at KIT, and the Karlsruhe Student Academy e.V.